swiftlang/swift-corelibs-foundation/Docs/GettingStarted.md

 * A supported distribution of Linux.
 At this time, we support [Ubuntu 14.04 and Ubuntu 15.10](http://www.ubuntu.com).

 To get started, follow the instructions on how to [build Swift](https://github.com/apple/swift#building-swift).
 Foundation is developed at the same time as the rest of Swift, so the most recent version of the `clang` and `swift` compilers are required in order to build it.
+The easiest way to make sure you have all of the correct dependencies is to build everything together.

 The default build script does not include Foundation.
 To build Foundation and XCTest as well, pass `--xctest --foundation` to the build script.